Smallest $C_{2l+1}$-critical graphs of odd-girth $2k+1$: The value of

-We consider a $C_5$ on the vertex set $\{0,1,2,3,4\}$ where vertex $i$ is adjacent to vertices $i+1$ and $i-1$ (modulo $5$).
-Thus, in the following, to give a $C_5$-colouring we will give a colouring using element of $\{0,1,2,3,4\}$ where adjacent pairs are mapped into (cyclically) consecutive elements of this set.
+\begin{theorem} Any graph $G$ of order at most $14$ and odd-girth at least~$7$ admits a homomorphism to $C_5$, and thus $\eta(3,C_5)=15$. \end{theorem} \begin{proof} We consider a $C_5$ on the vertex set $\{0,1,2,3,4\}$ where vertex $i$ is adjacent to vertices $i+1$ and $i-1$ (modulo $5$).
+Thus, in the following, to give a $C_5$-colouring we will give a colouring using elements of $\{0,1,2,3,4\}$ where adjacent pairs are mapped into (cyclically) consecutive elements of this set.

+Given a graph $G$ and a vertex $v$ of it, we partition $V(G)$ into four sets $\{v\}, N_1(v), N_2(v)$ and $\N3(v)$ where $N_1(v)$ (respectively $N_2(v)$) designates the set of vertices at distance exactly~1 (respectively~2) of $v$, and $\N3(v)$ the vertices at distance~3 or more of $v$.
+Note that because of the odd-girth requirement for $G$, $N_1(v)$ and $N_2(v)$ are independent sets.